Course syllabus

 Grades are based on evidence that students have completed assigned readings, participated actively in all class discussions and activities, completed writing and presentation assignments, and completed both in-class and outside-of-class activities throughout the semester.
 Completed tasks will be evaluated based on pertinence of content, critical thinking, creativity, and communication.
 Details and due dates for assignments are posted on Canvas.
 The University standard suggests students might expect to study outside of class for up to 3 times the weekly class contact periods (e.g., a 3-credit course might be 3 x 3 periods = 9 hours in Fall/Spring or 3 x 6 periods = 18 hours in Summer A).

-Final student grades are rounded up on the hundredths units (i.e., a 92.95% becomes a 93.0%) and follow University of Florida grades and grading policies.
+Final student grades are rounded up on the hundredths units (i.e., a 92.95% becomes a 93.0%) and are consistent with University policies as found in the UF Undergraduate Catalog > Grades and Grading Policies page.

 Roles